 Geneva Lab’s S sound system isn’t exactly new.
 In fact it’s been kicking around for a few years, but nonetheless it’s still very much a relevant thanks to its 30-pin dock and what many would regard as an opulent yet minimal aesthetic.
 That said, the S Sound System is very simplistic in nature and by all accounts seems best suited for the types that have a penchant for outfitting their living room with Eames chairs and those alike.
+For more great products like this, check out our best home theater systems reviews.

 So needless to say, the red finish practically jumped out of the box when I opened it.
 Setup is pretty quick as the speaker, along with the dock, is contained in a single box.
 An old school collapsable antenna is included for those seeking some terresterial radio and a remote control that boasts the footprint of a credit card but the thickeness of half of deck of standard playing cards.